Rebekah Gee

 Rebekah Elizabeth Gee (born December 4, 1975) is an American physician and public health policy expert who is Founder and CEO of Nest Health and served as the secretary of the Louisiana Department of Health from 2016 to 2020.
 As Secretary, Gee led the expansion of Medicaid.
-Prior to her role as secretary, Gee led a variety of quality improvement efforts at the state and national levels.

 Early life and education

-Gee was born in Bountiful, Utah, she is the daughter of Elizabeth (née Dutson) and E. Gordon Gee.
-Her father is a prominent American academic, currently serving his second term as president of West Virginia University; he has served as the chief executive at several universities in the United States, including the Ohio State University, Vanderbilt University, Brown University, and the University of Colorado.
-Gee is the parent of five children and mother of identical twins and lives in New Orleans.
+Gee was born in Bountiful, Utah, she is the daughter of Elizabeth (née Dutson) and E. Gordon Gee, an academic administrator.
+Gee is the parent of five children, including identical twins; she lives in New Orleans.

 Gee attended Columbia College, graduating with a Bachelor of Arts in American History in 1997.
 She then received her Master of Public Health from the Mailman School of Public Health at Columbia University in 1998, focused in Health Policy and Management.
 Gee went on to earn her medical degree from the Weill Medical College of Cornell University in 2002, completing her residency in obstetrics and gynecology through Harvard Medical School's Brigham and Women's Hospital and Massachusetts General Hospital in 2006.
 Gee was a Robert Wood Johnson Clinical Scholar at the University of Pennsylvania and in 2009, Gee obtained her Master of Science in Health Policy Research from the Perelman School of Medicine at the University of Pennsylvania.
 Gee is board certified in Obstetrics and Gynecology.